teemuvh/teemuvh.github.io/index.md

 ## Introduction

 I am a Language Technology MA student in the University of Helsinki.
+I am currently working on my master's thesis about context aware neural machine translation.
+I am constantly learning, and looking for more exciting projects in the field of language technology and natural language processing.

 ## Contact

-My email address is teemu.vahtola@helsinki.fi
+You can contact me by email *teemu.vahtola@helsinki.fi*
+or via my social media platforms.

 ## Courses I've Taken